What you’ll learn

 - use it where possible

 - list it up on their Alibaba profile

 - shop it around the China Amazon community

-The problem with just a NDA is that a China sales person may not tell their peers, but may inform their boss.
-Their boss may like the idea / intellectual property you own in your country like the US, and then copy it directly and sell to other customers.
+The problem with just an NDA is that a China salesperson may not tell their peers, but may inform their boss.
+Their boss may like the idea / intellectual property you own in your country like the US, and then copy it directly and sell it to other customers.